Niall-Keating/Notes/Work/Lvlogics/Upgrade chat with Paul 1.md

 ## Notes
 - Terminilogy:
 	- lvlogics.firmwave.com - The existing platform
+	- lvlogics v2 - The new platform
+- don't do migrations from lvlogics.firmwave.com to lvlogics v2
+	- Export device SN/IMEI from lvlogics.firmwave
 	-
-- don't do migrations from lvlogics